NetAngels/django-webodt/doc/tips_and_tricks.rst

 Finally, this is the template, ready to modify and use.
-You can apply all Django filters and tags inside, create loops, conditionals, etc. Behind the scene webodt unpacks .odt file, parse `content.xml` with Django template processor, zip everything back and then, if needed, passes resulting document through the backend to get the document in other format.
+You can apply all Django filters and tags inside, create loops, conditionals, etc. Behind the scene webodt unpacks .odt file, parse `content.xml` and `styles.xml` with Django template processor, zip everything back and then, if needed, passes resulting document through the backend to get the document in other format.

 Template inheritance
 --------------------